 When we think of transmitted mosquito diseases malaria comes to mind right away, but do you know dengue fever? from Kiswahili dinga (in full kidingapopo).
 Thailand itself is not a mosquito-infested country and is in the average for a tropical country.

 Thailand is a relatively flat country, the plains and rice fields are preserved and malaria is mainly located, especially during the rainy season, in forest and borders areas of Myanmar, Cambodia, and Laos.
 The provinces of Kalasin, Krabi (Plai Phraya District), Nakhon Si Thammarat, Narathiwat, Pattani, Phang Nga (including Phang Nga City), Rayong, Sakon Nakhon, Songkhla, Surat Thani, and Yala, mostly the rural forest and forest perimeter areas of these provinces.
-However, rare cases in Bangkok, Chang Mai, Chang Rai, Koh Phangan, Koh Samui, and Phuket.
+However, rare cases in Bangkok, Chiang Mai, Chang Rai, Koh Phangan, Koh Samui, and Phuket.
 No cases have been reported from the islands of Krabi Province and Pattaya City.
 In affected areas, there is a risk of transmission only at night through the female Anopheles which are very aggressive at dusk and dawn.
 Thailand hopes to eradicate malaria by 2024.
-10,000 cases in 2017, down nearly 60 percent from 2016.
+11440 cases in 2017 ( (11 deaths), down nearly 60 percent from 2016.

 Dengue Fever the World’s Fastest Spreading Tropical Disease

 The disease is also called ‘break-bone’.
-Endemic disease in Thailand is at the time when I write these lines severely affected throughout the country by this disease spread by a female mosquito the Aedes aegypti (tiger mosquito) which unlike the Anopheles is also active during the day, as well as the rate of being infected is higher during the rainy season and is more frequent in urban areas around habitations.
+Endemic disease in Thailand is at the time when I write these lines (Nov.2018) severely affected throughout the country by this disease spread by a female mosquito the Aedes aegypti (tiger mosquito) which unlike the Anopheles is also active during the day, as well as the rate of being infected is higher during the rainy season and is more frequent in urban areas around habitations.
+For at least a week after the onset of symptoms, the infected person can infect a disease-free mosquito that could then bite and transmit the disease to other people.
 Like their Anopheles friends, they feed at dusk and dawn, in areas of stagnant water, in shade or on cloudy days, but also indoors, where wet showers and toilets are their favorite house places.
-No specific treatment and only long clothing and mosquito repellents on the skin and the clothes can protect you.
-Since 2016 there is a dengue vaccine but should only be used in people who were previously infected.
+No specific treatment and only long clothing and mosquito repellents on the skin can protect you.
+Since 2016 there is a dengue vaccine but it does not provide complete protection for the virus, and should only be used in people who were previously infected.
 Aspirin is not recommended at all it can increase the risk of bleeding.

 - Symptoms: a Severe headache, Pain behind the eyes, Nausea, Vomiting, Swollen glands, Muscle and joint pains, Rash.